 Their car insurance costs rise and they may have to take a driving course.
 There are a number of educational resources about fiscal responsibility that can help you have this discussion with your children and teens.

-3. Wants Vs. Needs
+3. Wants vs Needs

 In the brain of a child, many desires seem urgent.
-As your young one begins to learn about finances, help them decipher the difference between wants and needs.
+As your young one begins to learn about money, help them decipher the difference between wants and needs.
 What are the items that they want to purchase?

-What items do they need in their day to day life?
+What items do they need in their day-to-day life?
 As your student gains the ability to determine the wants and needs that they have, they will begin to prioritize their spending habits.